julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 - Wujastyk, Dominik — *The Roots of Ayurveda*
 - Ehrenreich & English — *Witches, Midwives, and Nurses*
 - Davis-Floyd, Robbie — *Birth as an American Rite of Passage*

+- ## Sources & References

+- Ronald Hutton — *The Witch*
+- Éva Pócs — *Fairies and Witches at the Boundary of South-Eastern Europe*
+- Culpeper — *Complete Herbal*
+- Robbie Davis-Floyd — *Birth as an American Rite of Passage*
+- Paul Unschuld — *Medicine in China*
+- Dominik Wujastyk — *The Roots of Ayurveda*
+- Indigenous ethnobotanical field records